akshaySavanoor/Space-Invader/README.md

  you must install pygame in $HOME in order to save in bin

- #if you want information regarding WLAN,WAN or using public ip payload creation and exploitation in metasploit-framework comment in issue page
+ #if you want information regarding WLAN,WAN or using public ip payload creation and exploitation in metasploit-framework check pre release

  #install mirrorscript-v2 if your kali machine is working too slowly